Grand Duchy of Finland: Government and politics

 The Russian emperor ruled as the Grand Duke of Finland and was represented in Finland by the Governor-General.
 The Senate of Finland was the highest governing body of the Grand Duchy and was composed of native Finns.
-In St. Petersburg Finnish matters were represented by the Minister–Secretary of State for Finland.
+In Saint Petersburg, Finnish matters were represented by the Minister–Secretary of State for Finland.
 The Senate had a primarily advisory role until it got the right to representation in 1886.
 On top of having its own central, regional and local administration, Finland had its own stamps, currency and army.

 Alexander I did not want the Grand Duchy to be a constitutional monarchy but the governmental institutions born during the Swedish rule offered him a more efficient form of government than the absolute monarchy in Russia.
 This evolved into a high level of autonomy by the end of the 19th century.

 There were twenty Governors-General from the Finnish War until independence: